 Who Must Adhere to AS9100 Standards?

 Like other QMS standards, adherence to AS9100 is voluntary so no one “must” adhere to them.
 However, companies from every facet of the aerospace supply chain seek AS9100 certification to demonstrate compliance and a commitment to quality, safety, and reliability.
-In fact, many large companies within the AS&D industry will simply not work with partners that are not AS9100-certified.
 Companies that commonly seek certification include designers, developers, and manufacturers of products as well as companies that handle those products and parts after they are produced.

 Why Should I Care if My Logistics Provider is AS9100-certified?

 Becoming certified is not a walk in the park.
 It typically involves months of training, followed by an audit process that is repeated at regular intervals.
-So, when a company is AS9100-certified, it shows that they have ‘put their money where mouth is’ by buttoning up every single operation – from filing paperwork to producing a plane engine – to conform to strict quality, safety and reliability standards.
+So, when a company is AS9100-certified, it shows that it has ‘put its money where its mouth is’ by buttoning up every single operation – from filing paperwork to producing a plane engine – to conform to strict quality, safety and reliability standards.

-This is certainly true among logistics companies like third-party logistics providers (3PLs) who specialize in AS&D logistics.
+This is certainly true among third-party logistics providers (3PLs) who specialize in aerospace supply chain services.
 Such 3PLs can handle a wide range of services such as warehousing, kitting, and parts procurement.
-With AS9100-certification, you have the comfort of knowing that your 3PL will perform every aspect of each of these services in line with an exacting set of standards.
-This gives you a precise definition of quality that will be repeated every time the function is performed – across every one of its facilities and among every one of its associates.
+With AS9100-certification, you have the comfort of knowing that your 3PL will perform its services in line with an exacting set of standards, informed by a precise definition of quality that will be repeated every time a given function is performed.

 Such QMS standards are important in every industry, of course.
 But they are especially vital within the aerospace industry, where every single component and function can affect the safety of untold numbers of people.
 And, while AS9100 certification doesn’t necessarily guarantee that a 3PL provider will deliver quality, safety, and reliability at a higher level than its competitors, it does show that it has done everything in its power to do exactly that.